 How much money did Karatsev earn at the Australian Open in 2021?

 For reaching the semi-finals, Karatsev will be paid $850k Australian dollars, which amounts to approximately $663,000 dollars.
 Previously for his whole career, Karatsev had earned just over $618,000 dollars.

 How many wins did Karatsev have before he played the 2021 Australian Open?

 Karatsev entered the 2021 Australian Open with a 3-10 career record at the ATP level.
 The Russian had attempted to qualify at the Grand Slams nine other times, beginning at Wimbledon in 2014, but each time he failed.
-On 21 October, Karatsev earned 1st ATP World Tour win of career as a qualifier at Moscow, defeating countryman and former world No 8 Youzhny.
+On 21 October 2020, Karatsev earned the first ATP World Tour win of his career as a qualifier at Moscow, defeating countryman and former world No 8 Mikhail Youzhny.

 How many career ATP titles has Aslan Karatsev won?

 Three.
 Aslan Karatsev won his first ATP title in Dubai in March 2021, when he beat Andrey Rublev in the semi-finals and then took out South Africa’s Lloyd Harris in the final.
 The victory lifted him to a career-high ranking of No 27, having been ranked outside the top 250 a year before.